Support Students in Crisis

 - New Hampshire

-This mandate is titled the Jason Flatt Act in Alabama, Alaska, Georgia, Idaho, Kansas, Louisiana, Tennessee, Texas, and West Virginia.
+This mandate is titled the Jason Flatt Act in Alabama, Alaska, Georgia, Idaho, Kansas, Louisiana, Rhode Island, Tennessee, and Texas.

 Mandated Training, Not Annual

 22 states plus Washington, D.C. currently mandate suicide prevention training for school personnel but do not specify that the training must be annual:

 - New Jersey